TotallySly/001.-OWN-PROJECT--football-training-website--html-css/README.md

 The site is targeted at parents of children who are looking for a sporting activity that will get their children outside and running and participating within teams.
 The site will display key information about the training sessions, prices, the coaches, and the location of said sessions.
 The site will also give parents the opportunity to sign their child(ren) up to participate.

+The website was made using the 'Mobile-First' concept.
+The idea being that the website is mobile friendly always.
+The content will be less on a mobile screen, and more information will be displayed as the screen gets larger.
+This is also to make the website fully responsive.

 Link to the live [website] (https:/)